By S.D. Peters

 The Tyrconnell Single Malt Irish Whisky was the premier brand of Watts Distillery, County Donegal, and much like American Rye, it was a best-selling whiskey in the U.S. prior to Prohibition.
 The brand, and with it, single malt Irish Whiskey, languished after the closing of the Watts Distillery in 1925, but like the 1876 winner of “The National Produce Stakes” Irish horse race for whom it was named, it’s beaten the odds and made a comeback.
 In 1988 the Cooley Distillery (now owned by Beam Global and hence Suntory) purchased and re-established the brand, which is once again making a name for itself in the U.S. and throughout the world.

-The Tyrconnell Single Malt Irish Whiskey is triple distilled in copper pot stills at the Cooley Distillery, County Louth, from a mash of malted Irish barley, then aged for a undisclosed number of years in seasoned oak barrels.
+The Tyrconnell Single Malt Irish Whiskey is double distilled at the Cooley Distillery, County Louth, from a mash of malted Irish barley, then aged for a undisclosed number of years in seasoned oak barrels.
 Bottled at 80 Proof (40% ABV) in a tall, distinguished bottle with a cork stopper, the whiskey’s appearance calls attention to its tradition.
 It awakens like a golden dawn in the glass, with malty scents of sun-warmed grain and a characteristic sweetness blending vanilla red raspberries and fresh citrus.
 The taste scatters berries about a bowl of summer citrus drizzled with honeyed malt, and fades away with a sweet and lingering memory of the fruit in an ascendant malty richness.

 Addendum By Richard Thomas